flhofer/docker_tutorial/README.md

 # Containerization - Hands-on session for Docker
-EMSE Docker tutorial
+EMSE and `Cloud Computing and Distributed Systems` Course Docker tutorial

 To get everyone aligned and ready to go, I am sending you some short introductory videos.
 Please install the software and try them out.
-If you have issues, contact me BEFORE the tutorial.
-I would like to have you all on track to use these tools in your accustomed environment and in a productive way during the tutorial.
+If you have issues, contact me BEFORE the class.
+I would like to have you all on track to use these tools in your accustomed environment and in a productive way during class.
+For those of you who already have basic understanding of Docker and have used it before: you can skip the videos.

 What is Docker?
 https://www.youtube.com/watch?v=YFl2mCHdv24